 Forza Horizon 3 (Windows, Xbox One)

 The 2016 edition of the Microsoft exclusive racing game invited players to drive around an open- world Australia.
 Exploring the Outback and coastal regions of the colossal island was made more fun with the choice of two radio stations revolving punk and emo record labels: Vagrant Records and Epitaph Records.

-The Epitaph station included tracks from Descendants, Bad Religion, Rancid, The Bouncing Souls, Transplants, Touche Amore, The Offspring, Pennywise, and letlive.
+The Epitaph station included tracks from Descendents, Bad Religion, Rancid, The Bouncing Souls, Transplants, Touche Amore, The Offspring, Pennywise, and letlive.